harmslab/gpseer/docs/source/tutorial.rst

 Tutorial
 ========

-Predicting phentoypes with a maximum likelihood model
+Predicting phenotypes with a maximum likelihood model
 -----------------------------------------------------

 We're going to fill in unmeasured phenotypes for the genotype-phenotype map of a protein that